-Prioritization is NCDOT’s decision making tool for developing the Transportation Improvement Program (TIP), which is a listing of projects to be delivered within an upcoming five-year work program.
-The current round is known as Prioritization 4.0 (or P4.0), and will develop the 2018-2027 TIP.
+Prioritization is NCDOT’s decision making tool for developing the Transportation Improvement Program (TIP), which is a listing of projects to be delivered within an upcoming ten-year work program.
+The current round is known as Prioritization 5.0 (or P5.0), and will develop the 2020-2029 TIP.
 CRTPO is involved in the nomination of projects for scoring by NCDOT, and the application of local input points based upon its methodology.
 The NCDOT-Strategic Prioritization Office of Transportation (SPOT) leads this process by providing oversight to MPOs, RPOs and Divisions throughout the state as well as scoring the projects.

 CRTPO is eligible for allocating the following amount of local input points:

 - 2,500 for Division Needs category projects